oracle-devrel/devo.tutorials/deploying-monitoring-redis-oke.md

   }
 ```

 Congratulations!
-After performing these steps, you'll have ensured that the prometheus-operator release is created first along with the necessary CRDs that the Redis release will need (like Alertmanager, Prometheus, PrometheusRule, and ServiceMonitor) for Prometheus to be able to monitor the Redis cluster.
+After performing these steps, you've ensured that the prometheus-operator release is created first, along with all the necessary CRDs that the Redis release will need (like Alertmanager, Prometheus, PrometheusRule, and ServiceMonitor) for Prometheus to be able to monitor the Redis cluster.

 ## What's Next

-You have successfully deployed a Redis cluser and enabled monitoring with Prometheus..
+You have successfully deployed a Redis cluser and enabled monitoring with Prometheus.

 To explore more information about development with Oracle products: